X-Cli/terraform-provider-remotefs/docs/resources/file.md

 Exactly one connection type must be specified (currently only WebDAV is supported).

 If the connection information is provided both at the provider level and at the resource level, the resource level information is preferred and used. (see [below for nested schema](#nestedatt--webdav))

-### Read-Only

-- `hash` (String, Sensitive) The digest of the managed file content.

-This digest is computed automatically when the content of the managed file is changed.

-The content is hashed with SHA-512.
-An additional hashing is performed using Argon2ID if the hash_salt property is set.

 <a id="nestedatt--group"></a>
 ### Nested Schema for `group`